Metgala1/landing-page/README.md

 it has a width of 100% and height 100% within that div and i used the object-fit  property and a value contain to make it fit and look good within that div.

 the image can be found in the new folder i've added called images.

+i have 4 photos in my images all of them are from a website call allrecipes.com.

+in my second secton i have heading and four images. this images are in div different divs with same class.

+those four divs are in a div which has a display of flex enabling them to be sideby side.

+why they have the same class is because anyy style that is give will affact the 4 divs.

+i used figcaption to write the names of teh various dishes